The-Martians/kali-finder/README.md

-# kali-finder
+# Shirini-Finder
-It will find every body who say Kali in your Telegram group with his/her username and name!
+It will find every body who have to give shirini in your Telegram group with his/her username and name!